Andrew Williams (Cumberland cricketer)

-Andrew Stephen Williams (born 12 December 1970 in Radcliffe, Lancashire) was an English cricketer who played for Cumberland.
+Andrew Stephen Williams (born 12 December 1970 in Radcliffe, Lancashire) is an English cricketer who played for Cumberland.

 Williams made a single List A appearance for the team, in the C&G Trophy competition in 2001.
 Batting in the upper order, he scored 19 runs in the only innings in which he batted in List A cricket, as Cumberland left the competition at the third-round stage beaten by Kent.